 - Dissemination of accurate and timely emergency public information and warning to the public

 - Situation analysis

 - Resource allocation and control

 - Evacuation and rescue operations

 - Medical care operations

 - Care and shelter operations

 - Access and perimeter control

 - Public health operations

 - Restoration of vital services and utilities

+- Reunification of families

-When local resources are committed to the maximum and additional resources are required, requests for mutual aid will be initiated through the Santa Barbara County Operational Area Emergency Operations Center-EOC.
-Fire and law enforcement agencies will request and render mutual aid directly through established channels.
+When local resources are committed to the maximum and additional resources are required, requests for mutual aid will be initiated through the Santa Barbara County Operational Area

+Emergency Operations Center (also known as the County EOC).
+Fire and law enforcement agencies will request and render mutual aid directly through their established channels.